-Captain Robert Lewis, a 32-year veteran of the Los Angeles County Sheriff’s Department, was promoted to the rank of Captain and assigned to the Santa Clarita Valley Sheriff’s Station in April of 2017.
+Captain Justin Diez is a 19 year veteran of the Los Angeles County Sheriff’s Department.
+He was promoted to the rank of Captain and assigned to the Santa Clarita Valley Sheriff’s Station in March of 2020.
 The Santa Clarita Valley Sheriff’s Station is located 26 miles north of Los Angeles and provides law enforcement services to approximately 290,000 residents.
-The city of Santa Clarita is the third largest city in Los Angeles County, with a population of approximately 220,000 residents.
+The City of Santa Clarita is the third largest city in Los Angeles County, with a population of approximately 220,000 residents.
 An additional approximately 70,000 residents live in the un-incorporated area of the Santa Clarita Valley.

-Captain Lewis has been a resident of Santa Clarita Valley for over 50 years and lives with his wife, an elementary school teacher, and their three daughters.
-In his spare time, Lewis enjoys family time, training, personal fitness and camping.
+Captain Diez has been a resident of Santa Clarita Valley for over 16 years and lives with his wife and two children.

 Gloria Mercado-Fortine is CEO/President of Global Education Solutions, Inc., an educational leadership consultancy.
 GES works with school organizations undertaking leadership and cultural transformations.
 Gloria has extensive experience as an educational leader.
 During her 30-year career in education she has served as teacher, counselor, principal, Assistant Superintendent and Superintendent/President and, at one time, was responsible for 125 schools and had a personal budget of over $225 million dollars.